-To better understand collisions in Carroll County, data were collected from the County and municipal law enforcement officesclxxvi and Carroll County Emergency Communications.
+To better understand collisions in Carroll County, data were collected from the County and municipal law enforcement offices^{clxxv} and Carroll County Emergency Communications.
 All data in this section describe bikeped collisions with vehicles only.
-The County sheriff/police data represent collisions that occurred between 2012 and 2015clxxvii.
+The County sheriff/police data represent collisions that occurred between 2012 and 2015^{clxxvi}.
 The Emergency Communications data represents response to calls between 2016 and 2018.
-See the Appendix for more details on the data and methodology.

-These data are only a sample size of all of the County's crashes and do not represent a complete picture of collisions.clxxviii It is important to note that only 36 percent of the sheriff/police reported collision records were from denser areas of municipalities, while state and federal data, conversely, support crashes occurring more frequently in higher density areas.
+These data are only a sample size of all of the County's crashes and do not represent a complete picture of collisions.^{clxxvii} It is important to note that only 36 percent of the sheriff/police reported collision records were from denser areas of municipalities, while state and federal data, conversely, support crashes occurring more frequently in higher density areas.